 The encrypted temporary storage is rendered unusable after exiting SimpleumSafe.
 Each time you start SimpleumSafe, a new encrypted temporary memory is created.

-The “encrypted temporary cache” is limited to 500 MB for the App Mac App Store version.
+The “encrypted temporary cache” is limited to 100 GB.
 This is indirectly due to the limitations of so-called sandboxing for apps in the Apple Mac App Store.
-For the download version that you can buy in the Simpleum Store, the size of the “encrypted temporary cache” can be changed under Settings.
-Please also read this article.

 SimpleumSafe has its own technology for the synchronization of encrypted data and does not require special servers.
 For this purpose, a synchronization directory is created in which the safe records all information about changes to the safe (add, change, delete) and then on another device, these recordings are re-played.
 All file information stored in the safe is encrypted at all times during synchronization.